Titanfall 2: Plot

 Jack Cooper is a rifleman in the Militia.
 He aspires to become a Titan Pilot and is receiving off-the-books training from Captain Tai Lastimosa to prepare for his candidacy.
 The two are part of a Militia force which attacks the IMC-held planet of Typhon.
 In the initial battle, the Apex Predators, a group of mercenaries led by Kuben Blisk and contracted by the leader of the IMC's science division, General Marder, mortally wounds Lastimosa and incapacitates his Vanguard-class Titan, BT-7274.
 With his dying breath, Lastimosa transfers control of BT to Cooper.
 BT explains that Cooper has also inherited Lastimosa's mission, Special Operation 217: to rendezvous with Major Eli Anderson and assist in the completion of their original assignment.
 Anderson's last known position is at an IMC laboratory.
 BT and Cooper are forced to detour, first through a water reclamation facility then a manufacturing plant, killing the Apex Predators Kane and Ash along the way.

 BT and Cooper continue to the IMC laboratory only to find it destroyed, with corpses artificially aged due to time-travel distortion scattered across the facility.
 Cooper finds Anderson, deceased from a time-travel mishap.
+BT uploads part of his AI into Cooper's helmet to facilitate communication through time.
 Cooper learns Anderson was gathering intelligence on a new IMC device, the "Fold Weapon", which utilizes time-displacement technology to destroy entire planets.
 The planet Harmony, which is the home planet of Lastimosa and houses the Militia headquarters, will be the first target.
 Fortunately for the Militia, the Fold Weapon is dependent upon a power source known as the Ark.
 Cooper and BT hijack an IMC communications array to broadcast a signal to the Militia fleet and kill another of the Apex Predators, Richter.
 The transmission contains sensor data on the Ark's electromagnetic signature so that the Militia can find and seize it.